survivechinaflu/survivechinafludotcom/index.md

 # Survive COVID-19, the China Flu!

 ## This website is regularly being updated.
 Check back frequently.
 Share it with your family and friends.
+Helping others prepare helps you stay safe as well.

 Last Update: 14:14 Thursday, February 27, 2020